FALL MEETING ACTIVITIES AND AREA ATTRACTIONS

-The 2022 spring Semi-Annual Meeting will be held on June 15-18 at the Eisenhower Hotel located in Gettysburg, Pennsylvania.
-The nightly rate will be $119.
-A voucher for a hot breakfast (up to 2 per room) will be issued at check-in.
-For room reservations call 1-717-334-8121.
-Deadline for reservations at the MWTCA rate is May 23.
+The 2022 fall Semi-Annual Meeting is scheduled for September 28 – October 1 at the Blue Chip Hotel and Casino located in Michigan City, Indiana.
+Note the property has two hotels on site.
+The nightly rate for a room at the Blue Chip Standard Hotel will be $109.00.
+The nightly rate for the newer Spa Blue Hotel will be $119.00.
+Note the Spa Blue hotel is located closer to the Trade Room and meeting functions.
+Breakfast is NOT included.
+For room reservations call 1-888-879-7711.
+Deadline for reservations at the MWTCA rate is September 9.
 The rate is good three days prior to and three days following the meeting.
 Make sure you mention MWTCA.

-Registration is Wednesday, June 15 from 2-6 PM.
+Registration is Wednesday September 28 from 2-6 PM.
 You can expect up to dozen rooms will be open Wednesday for in room tool trading.
-Once again, we will “kick off” the meeting with a Welcome Reception at 6 PM with a light meal so don’t forget to register for this function.
+Once again we will “kick off” the meeting with a Welcome Dinner at 6 PM with a light meal so don’t forget to register for this function.
 The Tailgating will begin early Thursday morning (bring a flashlight) weather permitting.
 Be aware that there is NO BACKUP plan should it be raining.

 For those members that can only attend on Saturday there is registration for ‘Saturday Only” with the trade room opening at 6:30 AM.
 The What’s It session will be held in the Men’s Program Room at 10:30 AM.
 Attendance at the banquet is NOT included with “Saturday Only” registration.

-The display theme for the Auxiliary is “Open Theme.”
-Make a display to share something that is special to you or your family
+The display theme for the Auxiliary is “My Favorite Things.
+Make a display to share your Favorite Collection or single piece.

 Saturday evening we will close out the meeting with a banquet and short business meeting.